the-real-i9/DSA-training/dataStructures/tree/info.md

 They are often used in scenarios like autocomplete systems, spell checkers, and IP routers.

-## B-Tree
+# B-Tree

-A B-Tree (Balanced Tree) is a self-balancing tree data structure that maintains sorted data and allows for efficient search, insertion, and deletion oeprations.
+A B-Tree (Balanced Tree) is a self-balancing tree data structure that maintains sorted data and allows for efficient search, insertion, and deletion operations.

 B-Trees are widely used in databases and file systems where large amounts of data need to be stored and efficiently retrieved.

 They are designed to provide good performance for both random and sequential access.

-### Key Characteristics
+## Key Characteristics

 - **Balanced Structure:** B-Trees are designed to be balanced, ensuring that the depth of the tree remains relatively constant.
 This property allows for efficient search operations.
 - **Sorted Keys:** The keys in each node are stored in sorted order, allowing for efficient search operations using binary search.